 - The Federal Civil Code of Mexico (bilingual ed.)
 (KGF7611.A31 A265).

 Specialized periodicals can also be good sources for translations of law on specific subjects.
-European Current Law (formerly European Law Digest) (KJC30 .E97) is an abstracting service for legislation and case law from western Europe.
-Laws may also be republished in treatises.
+European Current Law Year Book (KJC30 .E97) is an annual consolidation of a digest service for legislation and case law from western Europe.

-Court decisions are rarely translated.
-Some appear in International Law Reports (KZ199 .A56), International Law in Domestic Courts, and International Legal Materials (Periodicals, LexisNexis/Westlaw & online).
-European Current Law (KJC30 .E97) includes abstract of case law from western Europe.
+Court decisions from other countries' domestic courts are rarely translated.
+Some appear in International Law Reports (KZ199 .A56), Oxford Reports on International Law in Domestic Courts, and International Legal Materials (Periodicals, Lexis/Westlaw & online).
+European Current Law Year Book (KJC30 .E97) includes abstract of case law from western Europe.
 Cases may also be republished in periodicals and treatises.
-In addition to cases from UK courts, the UK-RPTS-ALL and ALL-RPTS databases in Westlaw contain selected cases from other courts worldwide (e.g., Hong Kong, Nigeria, India).

 Foreign Law Translations, a database with translations of about 1,000 decisions in the fields of constitutional, administrative, contract and tort law is available at the UT-Austin School of Law website.
 The majority of cases are from France and Germany; there are some cases from Austria, Israel, and Italy as well.